An RV Rental in Sacramento, CA, is an excellent starting point for your RV camping road trip!

 10. Jellystone Park Camp-Resort at Tower Park

 When you stay at Jellystone Park Camp-Resort at Tower Park, you better be ready for a good time.
 The park is located along the California Delta, and you will have your choice of campsite.
 You can stay in a cabin, a tent, or you can stay in your RV at one of the many RV campsites.
 The park is open all year round, but it is better to come in the summer because many of the facilities close during the winter.
-This is because many of the facilities involve water based activities which cannot be enjoyed during the colder months.
+This is because many of the facilities involve water based activities that cannot be enjoyed during the colder months.

 While staying here you will have access to more than just the water park.
 You will also enjoy on site restaurants, a registration station, comfort stations, a sandy beach, a fishing area, a dog park, and laundry facilities.

 Finally, there is a camp store which has everything you will need for a short or long trip.
-At the camp store you can get groceries, camping supplies, firewood, propane, RV supplies, and ice.
+At the camp store, you can get groceries, camping supplies, firewood, propane, RV supplies, and ice.
 So, no matter your needs, you should be able to find them at the camp store.

 We hope our article about the 10 Best RV Rentals in Sacramento will help you find the best RV Rental for you and your family!